AmiraSwedan/Nanodegree-Project3-Communicate-Data-Findings/README.md

 This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
-This data dictionary explains the variables in the data set.
+This [data dictionary](https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0) explains the variables in the data set.
-You are not expected to explore all of the variables in the dataset!
-Focus your exploration on about 10-15 of them.

 ## Required Packages
 In this notebook I used the following packages: